A key to customized and efficient content validation

 - Data integrity:

 - Message schemas are lacking ability to describe data dependencies and relationships.
 The most common integrity checks are related to computational sum checks and rationality of dates.

 - "A total VAT amount specified in an invoice summary matches a sum of VAT amounts on each line."

-Preconditions can be specified for test assertions to match complex requirements.
-A test assertion is executed only when a precondition is fulfilled.
-Preconditions make is possible to cover a number of scenarios with a same test profile.
+Test assertion may include preconditions to match more complex requirements.
+Preconditions help to cover a number of scenarios with a same test profile.